 - Plan the week as a family, every Sunday to make logistics a minimum.
 You and your spouse should manage your family like it’s a team but you’re the star players.
 A friend of mine calls it “steering the ship”—the family may all be on the same cruise liner—but you and your spouse drive it.

 It’s simple stuff if you think about it.
 Honestly it’s just about your focus.
 Life is busy.
 Technology overwhelms us.
-When you throw in kids, pets, work, girlfriends, etc—you have to prioritize—you can not do it all.
+When you throw in kids, pets, work, girlfriends, etc—you have to prioritize—you cannot do it all.
 Declaring your spouse as your number one priority is the first step, from there it’s pretty simple.
-My mom and will be married 45 years in June.
+My mom and dad will be married 45 years in June.
 To this day, I remember when dad would come home, he’d hug mom first and the dog would start barking at their embrace because he was so jealous.

 I remember that we’d have to wait to have dinner until he got home from work, no matter how late it was.
 Even at a young age, I knew that we weren’t waiting because they wanted us to all be together, it was because they wanted to be together.
 I also remember how he told her he loved her every day and kissed her before he left for work.
 They modeled a marriage that I wanted.
 I wanted to be the most important thing in my husband’s life, and vice versa.
 I never felt a lack of love, just the opposite—I was surrounded by it.
 I knew my dad loved me, but I knew he loved my mom most.
 And, that’s how it should be.